Skip to main content

 Are sleep patches safe for breastfeeding parents?

-How long before sleep should I apply the patch?
+When should I put on the patch?

-→ Try Dream On Sleep Support Patches
+→ Explore Dream On Sleep Patches

-→ Manage daytime stress with Flow On
+→ A daytime ritual with Flow On